Novyx VaultGet Started

 Novyx Vault vs Obsidian

-Every AI notes app does RAG over your files.
-Vault has true persistent AI memory that survives sessions, consolidates over time, and can be rolled back.
+Many AI notes workflows rely on retrieval over your files.
+Vault adds persistent AI memory that can survive sessions, consolidate over time, and be rolled back.
 Here's an honest look at how Vault and Obsidian compare.

 Notes & Editor